 refer to the current CCC&TI Course Catalog.

 According to information cited in the U.S. Department of Labor's Occupational Outlook Handbook," Those interested in grounds maintenance occupations should find plentiful job opportunities in the future.
-Employment of grounds maintenance workers is expected to grow faster than the average for all occupations through the year 2014.
-Expected growth in the construction of all types of buildings, from office buildings to shopping malls and residential housing, plus more highways and parks, will increase demand for grounds maintenance workers. " ((Visited 2006, Aug.
-18)).
+Employment of grounds maintenance workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+More workers will be needed to keep up with increasing demand for lawn care and landscaping services from large institutions and individual homeowners.
+Job prospects should be very good.(Visited 2016).

 To learn more information about employment outlook and work environment in the Landscape Gardening field, go to